 As indicated in note 43 Liquidity and working capital management has undertaken various courses of action to improve the Group's overall short-term liquidity position, including the envisaged prospective restructuring of its South African bank overdraft to a medium-term facility.

-We considered management's assessment of the Group's short-term liquidity and associated cash flow forecasts to be a matter of most significance to the current year audit due to the estimates and judgements applied by management in the determination of the projected cash flow forecasts, and The monthly and annual cash flow forecasts - and in particular the expected timing of the underlying cash flows were assessed in conjunction with the audit work performed as described in the key audit matters, "Estimation uncertainty involved in accounting for revenue from contracts with customers" and "Recognition and recoverability of uncertified revenue balances".
+The monthly and annual cash flow forecasts - and in particular the expected timing of the underlying cash flows - were assessed in conjunction with the audit work performed as described in the key audit matters, "Estimation uncertainty involved in accounting for revenue from contracts with customers" and "Recognition and recoverability of uncertified revenue balances".